 10 Arguments Against Harry Potter and Refutations

-Abstract: I found this list at lifesitenews.com.
-I thought the author was highly ignorant of the series; it’s obvious that she’s never read the books.
-Below, I refute all the points she made.[divider]
+I found this list at lifesitenews.com.
+I think the author is highly ignorant of the series; it’s obvious that she’s never read the books.
+Below, I refute all the points she makes.

 1. Harry Potter is a global long-term project to change the culture.
 In this generation of youths, inhibitions against magic and the occult are being destroyed.
 Thus, forces re-enter society which Christianity had overcome.

-2. Hogwarts, the school of magic and witchcraft, is a closed world of violence and horror, of cursing and bewitching, of racist ideology, of blood sacrifice, disgust, and obsession.
+2. Hogwarts, the school of magic and witchcraft, is a closed world of violence and horror, cursing and bewitching, racist ideology, blood sacrifice, disgust, and obsession.
 There is an atmosphere of continuous threat, which the young reader cannot escape.

-3. While Harry Potter appears in the beginning to fight against evil, in fact the similarities between him and Voldemort, the arch-evil adversary in the tale, become more and more obvious.
-In volume five, Harry is being possessed by Voldemort, which leads to symptoms of personality disintegration.
+3. While Harry Potter appears, in the beginning, to fight against evil, in fact, the similarities between him and Voldemort, the arch-evil adversary in the tale, become more and more obvious.
+In volume five, Harry is possessed by Voldemort, which leads to symptoms of personality disintegration.